SebastianHeslinRees/population_projections/README.md

 ## Installation

 To install, download the `population_projections` repository from the GLA GitHub at https://github.com/Greater-London-Authority/population_projections/.
-Then open the popmodules RStudio project within the repository (`model_code/popmodules/popmodules.Rproj`) and run the following scripts:
+Then open the RStudio project within the repository root (`population_projections.Rproj`) and run the following scripts:

 `input_data_scripts/initialize.R` Will install 4 packages which comprise the gla models suite.
-It will also create the data needed to run the trend and houing-led models
+It will also create the data needed to run the trend and houing-led models.

 `input_data_scripts/intitalize_small_area.R` will create the data needed to run the small area model.